ACCLAB/DABEST-python/docs/source/tutorial.rst

 Create dataset for demo
 -----------------------

-Here, we create a dataset to illustrate how ``dabest`` functions.
+Here, we create a dataset to illustrate how DABEST functions.
 In this dataset, each column corresponds to a group of observations.

 .. code-block:: python3